joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/05/02/business/eurozone-inflation-april.html?searchResultPosition=7

 **For King Charles’s Coronation, a Fancy Fish Pie Without the Fish**\
 `For most coronations over the past 800 years, the city of Gloucester in England has presented newly crowned monarchs with lamprey pies.
-Charles’s pie will be different.`\
+Charles’s pie was different.`\
 https://nytimes.com/2023/05/02/world/europe/king-charles-lamprey-pie.html?searchResultPosition=8

 **Film Club: ‘I Stutter.
 This Is What You’re Not Hearing.’**\